 Publication Decisions The editor has complete responsibility and authority to accept, reject or request modifications to the manuscript.
 The editor does not reject papers based on suspicions, they shall have proof of misconduct.

 Review of Manuscripts The editor ensures that each manuscript submitted to the Sosyoekonomi Journal is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.
-Editor also ensure that each manuscript is initially evaluated by the editor for originality, making use of appropriate software to do so.
-Following desk review, the manuscript is forwarded blind peer review to make a recommendation to accept, reject, or modify the manuscript.
+The editor also ensures that each manuscript is initially evaluated by the editor for originality, making use of appropriate software to do so.
+Following desk review, the manuscript is forwarded to blind peer review to make a recommendation to accept, reject, or modify the manuscript.

 Ethical Guidelines The editor shall ensure that all research material they publish conforms to internationally accepted ethical guidelines.
 Editors take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.

 Confidentiality The editor ensures that information regarding manuscripts submitted by the authors is kept confidential to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.